What is VisualDx?

 5 Benefits the Medical Librarian Should Know

-- More than 25,000 images reveal disease variations by age, stage, and skin type.
+- Nearly 30,000 images reveal disease variations by age, stage, and skin type.

 - Easily integrates into Problem-Based Learning and GME-level programs.

 - Multiple points of access including intranet, mobile, e-record, and UpToDate search results.